 People suffering from IGD not only find themselves obsessed with online multiplayer games while neglecting other interests, but they typically suffer from stress and other forms of cognitive impairment as they may turn to interactive play to overcome feelings of anxiety or guilt.
 They also have been known to experience symptoms of withdrawal when they stop playing for extended periods of time.
 Some research suggests that IGD is more common in men than women but presently, there is very little research focusing on the brains of people with IGD.

-A new study conducted in China decided to explore this further, presenting their findings this month at the annual conference of the Radiological Society of North America.
+A recent study conducted in China decided to explore this further, presenting their findings at the annual conference of the Radiological Society of North America.
 The research, a joint collaboration with teams at the University School of Medicine in Shanghai, China, and the Department of Radiology at Ren Ji Hospital, used functional MRI to look at the brains of 32 men and 23 women believed to have IGD.
 As a control, they also selected 30 men and 22 women in good mental health.

 The resting-state fMRI technology allowed researchers a glimpse of brain activity when its occupant was not engaged in any given task.
 In their study, the researchers looked at the patterns of brain activity as seen on fMRI and scored them using the Barratt Impulsiveness Scale 11, a test used to determine the subject’s degree of personal inhibition.

 The experiment revealed several distinctions among the men and women who had IGD.
 Men affected with IGD showed alterations in regional- and network-level brain function compared to their counterparts.
 Most dramatically, they showed a decrease in brain activity in the superior frontal gyrus, a portion of the prefrontal lobe that plays a role in controlling impulses and plays a key part in self-awareness, responding to sensory feedback.
 The women with IGD, by contrast, showed no decrease in this area.